 provided by the American Cancer Society.

-We hope the prayers to St. Peregrine above, along with others here, can bring you comfort and strength from our Lord.
+We hope the prayers to St. Peregrine above can bring you comfort and strength from our Lord.
 He Himself, like St. Peregrine, as we are reminded in these prayers, was no stranger to suffering!